 Also click here for a longer video showing how beautiful and challenging it can be driving in the Seychelles.

 The drive to our villa was about 40 minutes.
 When we got there, the very patient and lovely hostess welcomed us with much needed chilled apple juice.
 Her smile and open spirit was typical of the island welcome.
 She drove us to a nearby convenience store to get snacks and we stocked up on our munchies.
 Back at the villa, we got our Wifi set up, indulged on the snacks and ice cream we bought and prepared ourselves for a pretty good night at the villa.

 After unpacking, we decided to see the other side of the city which was about 2 hours drive away.
-We arrived at Port Launay where we discovered the Constance Ephelia Resort which soon became our favourite resort on the island due to its sheer beauty and size (recommended for honeymooners).
-We had lunch at Del Place, a seemingly ordinary restaurant by the beach.
-The food bill from this not so fancy restaurant was our first indication of how expensive eating out in the Seychelles is (lunch for the two of us was about €100).
+We arrived at Port Launay where we discovered the Constance Ephelia Resort, which soon became our favourite resort on the island due to its sheer beauty and size (recommended for honeymooners).
+We had lunch at Del Place, a seemingly ordinary restaurant by the beach but with menu pricing that was extraordinary (lunch for the two of us was about €100).
 After lunch we walked to the Waterfall nearby and continued our tour of the Island.
 We were completely exhausted upon our return to the hotel and cancelled our pre-booked dinner for the evening.

 Zip lining the next day was the highlight of our trip.
 It was fun from the beginning to the end and we had a blast.
 The original plan was for us to return to our hotel for parasailing but the weather didn’t look too promising so we decided to do more cruising and exploring of Mahe, which wasn’t a bad alternative.

 Click here for video of our Zip Lining adventure.